 The cleaner safely restores your bowling ball’s original shine and enhances its performance.
 The 4 oz portable bottle can be easily carried in one of the pockets of your bowling bag.
 The best thing about the Storm Bowling Cleaner is that after using it, the ball gets less oily and can be easily wiped using only a microfiber towel.

 Unlike many other cleaning solutions, it has a pleasant smell that gives a feel-good touch after its use.
 It is well-priced and easy to use.
 A small amount goes a long way, especially that the cleaner works as polish as well, keep your ball shining and giving it the perfect slide.

-The only downside is that it only comes in a 4 oz bottle, so if you are in love with the functionality and practicality of this ball cleaner, you will have to buy its small bottles over and over again, instead of buying a bigger bottle (considering many competitors offer their ball cleaners in a gallon-sized container).
+The only downside is that the Storm Reacta only comes in a 4 oz bottle, so if you are in love with the functionality and practicality of this ball cleaner, you will have to buy its small bottles over and over again, instead of buying a bigger bottle (considering many competitors offer their ball cleaners in a gallon-sized container).

 4. Hammer Tough N Tacky Bowling Ball Cleaner